we-make-software/ExpiryWorkBase/Readme.md

     </td>
     <td>
       <strong>Role:</strong> ExpiryWorkBase<br>
-      I ensure that data does not remain in RAM for more than 10 minutes. <br/>
+      I ensure that data does not remain in RAM for more than 10 minutes.
+(If not needed.)
-                            This my tool.
     </td>
   </tr>
 </table>